xactai/interns/README.md

 ### 407-Person-Detection-ReID-Video-Time-OCR.py

-* run_person_tracking :
+* run_person_tracking() :

 >>>> This is the main function which is useed to run the program.
 >>>> source is input of  function
 >>>> flip is used to rotate the video in 180 Degrees.
->>>> The use_popup is true we can see the output in the popup window  if it is false we can't see the output video only results prin5ted 	    in the terminal.
+>>>> The use_popup is true we can see the output in the popup window  if it is false we can't see the output video only results printed in the terminal.

+* draw_boxes() :

+>>>> In this function we can draw the boxes of each person and also draw the cetroids of recrangles and reference lines [which are already provides in the comment section in the program ]